 Many people have wrongly used this option to replace the entire request with their own, including multiple headers and POST contents.
 While that might work in many cases, it will cause libcurl to send invalid requests and it could possibly confuse the remote server badly.
 Use CURLOPT_POST and CURLOPT_POSTFIELDS to set POST data.
 Use CURLOPT_HTTPHEADER to replace or extend the set of headers sent by libcurl.
 Use CURLOPT_HTTP_VERSION to change HTTP version.
-CURLOPT_FILETIME Pass a long.
+(Support for POP3 added in 7.26.0) CURLOPT_FILETIME Pass a long.
 If it is 1, libcurl will attempt to get the modification date of the remote document in this operation.
 This requires that the remote server sends the time or replies to a time querying command.
-The $curl_easy_getinfo(3)$ function with the CURLINFO_FILETIME argument can be used after a transfer to extract the received time (if any).
-CURLOPT_NOBODY A parameter set to 1 tells the library to not include the body-part in the output.
+The curl_easy_getinfo(3) function with the CURLINFO_FILETIME argument can be used after a transfer to extract the received time (if any).
+CURLOPT NOBODY A parameter set to 1 tells the library to not include the body-part in the output.
 This is only relevant for protocols that have separate header and body parts.
 On HTTP(S) servers, this will make libcurl do a HEAD request.
 To change request to GET, you should use CURLOPT_HTTPGET.
 Change request to POST with CURLOPT_POST etc. CURLOPT_INFILESIZE When uploading a file to a remote site, this option should be used to tell libcurl what the expected size of the infile is.
 This value should be passed as a long.
 See also CURLOPT_INFILE-SIZE_LARGE.
 For uploading using SCP, this option or CURLOPT_INFILESIZE_LARGE is mandatory.

-This option does not limit how much data libcurl will actually send, as that is controlled entirely by what the read callback returns.
-CURLOPT_INFILESIZE_LARGE When uploading a file to a remote site, this option should be used to tell libcurl what the expected size of the infile is.
+When sending emails using SMTP, this command can be used to specify the optional SIZE parameter for the MAIL FROM command.
+(Added in 7.23.0) This option does not limit how much data libcurl will actually send, as that is controlled entirely by what the read callback returns.
+CURLOPT INFILESIZE LARGE When uploading a file to a remote site, this option should be used to tell libcurl what the expected size of the infile is.
 This value should be passed as a curl_off_t.
 (Added in 7.11.0) For uploading using SCP, this option or CURLOPT_INFILESIZE is mandatory.